 Things got exciting when the bus stopped at Baltimore.
 The couple on the left kept their seats and so did the two travelers in front of me.
 And I waited, as I think they too waited, to see if someone would come to them and demand their place.
 The seats right in front of me were soon claimed.
 First a woman came for the one on the right, stating that she had it reserved.
 And both travelers in front of me got up and went to the back, then later a man came to sit on the left of the woman who had boarded in Baltimore.
 I assumed he, too, had reserved his seat.
 But the other couple on my left stayed seated.
 They did not even look around.
 After about fifteen minutes, the bus went into drive and no one had come to sack them.

 Was the bus driver mistaken?
 Or was the confident manner in which the couple stayed seated the reason why they got to keep their place?
 Or had the seat reservers forgotten they had them reserved?
 Or did someone else make the travel arrangements and forgot to mention to the travelers that they had reserved seats?
 What if the seat reservers never even boarded the bus in the first place?

 What I found most intriguing is the risk these travelers took.
 That they were so comfortable to wait to be asked to vacate their seats in order to do so.
 That they did not leave it available for the paid customers to come and find them empty.
 Is this true then for other life experiences?
 That sometimes, even if something is ours, we will still have to request it to get it?
-And also at times, if we have the stomach for it, we are able to take possession of that which belongs to another?
+And also at times, if we have the stomach for it, we are able to possess that which belongs to another?